gstamatelat/agt-clustering-challenge/src/site/markdown/graph.md

 the CSV file and vertices of the *authorities* set will only appear on the right column of the CSV file.
 There must not be any duplicate edges.
 To keep the format simple, a graph that contains vertices without any edges cannot be represented in this format.
-Vertex labels may contains any character except whitespace.
+Vertex labels may contain any character except whitespace.
 Thus, vertices may not necessarily be numeric.

 ## Example